UkiDLucas/Lidar_Obstacle_Detection_SFND313/README.md

 0815

-Reviewing "Lesson 3.7 Searching Points in KD-Tree" and fixing bugs
+### Lesson 3.7 Searching Points in KD-Tree

+- fixing bugs
+- Cleaning and adding documentation to the code

+0900

+### Lesson 3.8 "Euclidean Clustering"